herjulf/contiki-160222/platform/avr-rss2/README.md

 or
 export PATH=$PATH:/usr/local/avr8-gnu-toolchain-linux_x86_64/bin

-For flash programming you need avrdude.
+For flash programming you'll need avrdude.
 For OS using apt-get apt-get install avrdude

 * For Windows.